FLAMEGPU/FLAMEGPU2-docs/src/guide/2-model-definition/3-agent.rst

 Agent Array Properties
 ----------------------
-Array properties can also be defined by providing a name and array length:
+Array variables can also be defined by providing a name and array length:

 .. tabs::

   .. code-tab:: python

-    # Create an array property called exampleArray which is an array of 3 integers
+    # Create an array variable called exampleArray which is an array of 3 integers
     predator.newVariableArrayInt("exampleArray", 3)

   .. code-tab:: cpp

-    // Create an array property called exampleArray which is an array of 3 integers predator.newVariableArray<int>("exampleArray", 3);
+    // Create an array variable called exampleArray which is an array of 3 integers predator.newVariableArray<int>("exampleArray", 3);

 Agent States